X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Experiment

-In Tab.~\ref{tab:Protocol-1}, we compare our method with 24 SOTA detectors via cross-dataset evaluations.
-The results of other compared baselines are mainly cited from their original papers.
-Ours consistently outperforms other models across \textbf{all} tested scenarios, demonstrating its better detection performance.
+Following the common settings of previous works~\citep{yan2024transcending,cheng2024can}, we first compare our method with 33 SOTA detectors (including both conventional and multimodal-based detectors) via \textbf{cross-dataset evaluations} (see \Cref{tab:Protocol-1}) The results of other compared baselines are mainly cited from their original papers.
 Our approach excels across both frame-level and video-level evaluations, maintaining superior results when compared to other methods.
-The table clearly highlights our method's capability to generalize and consistently achieve higher accuracy on cross-dataset tasks.
+The table clearly highlights our method's capability to generalize and consistently achieve higher detection performance at the frame level and video level, respectively.